opencampus-xyz/ocid-connect-js/samples/react-integration/README.md

 $ VITE_CLIENT_ID=your_client_id_here yarn dev:live
 ```

+* In sandbox mode, the client ID should be blank.

 ### Setting OCID Connect JS Version

 You can specify the version of `@opencampus/ocid-connect-js` to use in two ways: